API V1

 POST

-The Stream URL of the endpoint displayed in the Endpoint window.
+The Streaming Prediction URL of the endpoint displayed in the Endpoint window.

 Example: https://<your-sambastudio-domain>/api/predict/generic/stream/<project-id>/<endpoint-id>